restoreddev/phpapprentice/chapters/classes-inheritance.md

 $cycle->pushPedal();
 ```

-If you override a parent's property or method, the "$this" variable will refer to the child's
+If you override a parent's property or method, the `$this` variable will refer to the child's
 implementation of the property or method.
 To call the parent's property or method explicity,
-use the "parent" keyword.
+use the `parent` keyword.
 ```php
 class Racecar extends Vehicle
 {